Our Essential Services

 - Utrecht University

 - Erasmus University Rotterdam

-How Much Does It Cost to Study in the Netherlands for an International Student?
+How Much Does It Cost an International Student to Study in the Netherlands?

 The price for your bachelor’s studies in Dutch universities depends on where you are from.
 Tuition fees for EU/EEA nationals are capped at 2,083 EUR (2,300 USD) per year or less.
 For citizens of other countries that want to study in the Netherlands, the price jumps way higher.
 Depending on the course, a foreign student might pay 6,500–12,000 EUR (7,180–13,250 USD) for an academic year.

 Prices for EU/EEA nationals for master’s degrees are the same as for a bachelor’s degree, but third country nationals will notice an even bigger price gap.
 For them, master’s degrees in the Netherlands can cost 7,700–18,750 EUR (8,520–20,750 USD) yearly.

 Make it a Stress-Free Process with Our Essential Relocation Services.Start here

 While maneuvering through everyday life in the Netherlands might be easy for English speakers, learning Dutch is still advised.
 Attending a language school and learning the basics helps expats to adjust to the new culture and often proves to be useful for their career.